 High impact bras are the most compressive and allow the least movement.
 Smaller cup sizes may find high impact bras uncomfortable or unnecessary, but larger sizes will find that even while running, high impact provides the most security.

 Once you narrow down the type of bra that you need, you should consider different features.
 Adjustable straps offer the benefit of customization.
 Velcro straps are easier to adjust on the go, and sliders work more like traditional lingerie bras.
 Lower impact bras are often pull-over and do not offer size adjustment.
-Some medium and high impact bras are pull over, but due to their higher compression, may be more difficult to put on if your shoulder or upper-body mobility is limited.
-Front-closure bras, such as Enell and Shefit, may be a better option in this instance.
+Some medium and high impact bras are pulled over, but due to their higher compression, may be more difficult to put on if your shoulder or upper-body mobility is limited.
+Front-closure bras, such as Enell and Shefit, maybe a better option in this instance.

 Bra size, like shoe size, can change over time.
 Many people find that their daily-use bras are a different size than their sports bras.
 Likewise, many people guess about their bra size and aren’t sure at all!

 Many stores are happy to measure for you.
 But to measure your bra size at home, you will need two numbers: your band size, and bust size.
 To find your band size, wrap a measuring tape around your chest, just below the breast.
 It should be snug, but not uncomfortable.
 Round to the closest whole number, and this will give you your band size–the number component of a bra.
 To find the cup size, you will need your bust measurement.
-This is the the measurement across the fullest part of your breast.
-To find your cup size, subtract your band measurement from bust measurement.
+This is the measurement across the fullest part of your breast.
+To find your cup size, subtract your band measurement from the bust measurement.
 The difference between the two equates your cup size.